Skip to main content

 • Results match the most relevant variant directly.
 For example, a search for “red shoes” returns only variants with “red” in their data.
 In contrast, the product model requires additional frontend work to display the correct variant.

 • Faceting is more accurate.
-A filter like color: green AND size: 40 returns only matching variants, not entire products with partial matches.
+A like color: green AND size: 40 returns only matching variants, not entire products with partial matches.

 • You can update individual variant attributes (like price or stock).
 The product model requires resending the full list of variants, as partial updates aren’t supported.